tekknolagi/isdt/lecture-notes/2-vcs.md

 `github.com` or one of the other forges.
 These URLs specify the location and protocol for how your local Git installation should make network requests to the remote repository.

+[^bundle]: A [bundle](https://git-scm.com/docs/git-bundle) is a snapshot of an
+    entire Git repository using *packfiles*.
+This gets pretty into the weeds of Git, but feel free to read and learn more on your own.

 [^xkcd908]: See [XKCD 908](https://xkcd.com/908/).